 The main purpose of the what-if analysis in Excel is to determine the outcome in a statistical mood and do the risk assessment.
-The main advantage to use what-if analysis in Excel is that there is no need to create a new worksheet but we can get the final results for different inputs.
-There are three types of what-if analysis in Excel: Scenario, Goal Seek and Data Table.
+The main advantage of using what-if analysis in Excel is that there is no need to create a new worksheet but we can get the final results for different inputs.
+There are three types of what-if analysis in Excel: Scenario, Goal Seek, and Data Table.
 The scenario and data table take the input values and provide the possible outcome using these inputs.
 To get the What-If Analysis in Excel, you need to go to the Data tab on the ribbon.
 Then, from the Forecast group, select the What-If Analysis drop-down option.

 2. Auditing Formulas

 Accountants need to work with a large dataset where they apply several formulas to get the desired results.
 But in a large dataset, it is tough and time-consuming to check all the possible errors.
 In that case, you can use the formula auditing approach through which you can check whole dataset formulas.
 For small datasets, you can also use formula auditing.
 Formula auditing is an essential skill for accountants in the long run.
 To do formula auditing, first, go to the Formulas tab on the ribbon.
 Then, select the Error Checking option from the Formula Auditing group.

 3. Sparkline Charts